Relative volume of separable bipartite states: Abstract

 \section{Abstract}

-Every choice of orthonormal frame in the Hilbert space of a bipartite system corresponds to one set of all mutually commuting density matrices or, equivalently, classical state space of the system; the quantum state space itself can thus be profitably viewed as an orbit of classical state spaces, one for each orthonormal frame.
-We exploit this connection to study the relative volume of separable states of a quantum bipartite system.
-While the two-qubit case is analysed in considerable detail, for higher dimensional systems we fall back on Monte Carlo.
+Every choice of an orthonormal frame in the $d$-dimensional Hilbert space of a system corresponds to one set of all mutually commuting density matrices or, equivalently, a classical statistical state space of the system; the quantum state space itself can thus be profitably viewed as an $SU(d)$ orbit of classical state spaces, one for each orthonormal frame.
+We exploit this connection to study the relative volume of separable states of a bipartite quantum system.
+While the two-qubit case is studied in considerable analytic detail, for higher dimensional systems we fall back on Monte Carlo.
+Several new insights seem to emerge from our study.